-His $178 million jury trial win on behalf of the plaintiff in IRCC v.
-NL Industries, et al. in a breach of fiduciary duty case that included nearly $150 million in punitive damages was named one of the National Law Journal’s Top Verdicts of 2009 and was one of the three largest verdicts in Texas in 2009 and the largest verdict in Dallas County that year.
-On four previous occasions, Mr. Melsheimer’s cases have been recognized by that publication as some of the most significant national cases of 1998, 2005, 2006, and 2007.
-In 2012, Mr. Melsheimer, as co-counsel with the Texas Attorney General’s office, helped the state obtain the largest Medicaid fraud settlement in Texas history, a $158 million payment arising out of claims of illegal marketing practices associated with the drug Risperdal.
+Mr. Melsheimer’s $178 million jury trial win on behalf of the plaintiff in IRCC v.
+NL Industries, et al., included nearly $150 million in punitive damages.
+The jury award in the breach of fiduciary duty case was named one of the Top Verdicts of 2009 by The National Law Journal (NLJ), in addition to being recognized as one of the year’s three largest verdicts in Texas and the year’s largest verdict in Dallas County.
+On four previous occasions, Mr. Melsheimer’s cases have been recognized by the NLJ among the nation’s top cases in 1998, 2005, 2006 and 2007.

 Texas jury rejects $85 million suit over online-ticketing patent